ryandavid/rotobox/NOTES.md

 kal -s GSM850
 kal -c 130
 ```
-Where 130 is a strong channel.
+Where 130 is a strong channel shown by the first command.